Cycle9898/Steam_Compatdata_Analyzer/README.md

 Proton will create a prefix per game.
 A prefix is a folder, named according to the Steam app ID, that contains all Proton/Wine configurations as well as all Windows elements that Proton/Wine uses.

-These prefixes are stored in the Compatdata folder, located in `/home/$USER/.steam/steam/steamapps/compatdata/`.
+These prefixes are stored in the 'compatdata' folder, located in `/home/$USER/.steam/steam/steamapps/compatdata/`.

 When you uninstall a game on the Steam client, the prefix will not necessarily be deleted.

 If you want to clean up a bit, you need to know which game ID corresponds to which game.

-This bash script will retrieve all folder names inside the compatdata folder and then display the corresponding game name using the Steam API.
+This bash script will retrieve all folder names inside the 'compatdata' folder and then display the corresponding game/tool name using the Steam API.

 ## Dependencies